Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages

 \subsection{Cross-Lingual Transfer under Limited Target-Language Data}

-While our main experiments use data from all languages during training, we further analyze the model's behavior when the target-language data is scarce or unavailable--a common scenario in low-resource settings.
+While our main experiments utilize data from all languages during training, we also analyze the model's behavior when the target-language data is scarce or unavailable--a common scenario in low-resource settings.
 To simulate this condition, we exclude the target language from the training corpus and evaluate two setups: (i) 0\% target-language data (zero-shot) and (ii) 50\% target-language data (partial-shot).
 Table~\ref{tab:results_overall_crosslingual_scratch} shows that our method consistently achieves the highest F1 scores in both settings.
 The only exceptions are a slight decrease of 0.06\% on AfriHate with 50\% target data and 0.55\% on EthioEmo with 0\% target train data.
-Overall, \textit{Parallel-13L} outperforms the baselines, demonstrating stronger cross-lingual transfer than the traditional single tokenizer.
+Overall, \textit{Parallel-13L} outperforms the baseline, demonstrating stronger cross-lingual transfer than the traditional single-shared tokenizer.
 The detailed results are presented in Appendix~\ref{sec:cross_lingual_auxiliary} in Table~\ref{tab:results_nusaxsenti_crosslingual_scratch}, \ref{tab:results_afrihate_crosslingual_scratch}, \ref{tab:results_ethioemo_crosslingual_scratch}, and \ref{tab:results_brigher_crosslingual_scratch}.